Installation

 • sriov-cni, to configure SR-IOV VF networks in container.

-• sriov-device-plugin, to advertise and use SR-IOV VF devices in container.
+• sriov-network-device-plugin, to advertise and use SR-IOV VF devices in container.

 See also